Terminology Directory

 Friend & Rob Wealth

 The amplification of ego.
 Represents peers, competitors, and partners.
-It brings massive independence acting as a double-edged sword for wealth retention.
+It brings independence while acting as a double-edged sword for wealth retention.

 Decade Luck & Annual Pillars